corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/members/key-pairs.md

 section_menu: corda5
 ---

-# Configure Key Pairs and Certificates
+# Configure Key Pairs and Certificates for Members

-This section describes how to configure key pairs and certificates.
+This section describes how to configure key pairs and certificates for members.
 It contains the following:
 1. [Generate a Session Initiation Key Pair]({{< relref "#generate-a-session-initiation-key-pair">}})
 2. [Generate a Ledger Key Pair]({{< relref "#generate-a-ledger-key-pair">}})
 3. [Generate a TLS Key Pair]({{< relref "#generate-a-tls-key-pair">}})